HudaZainPhotonics/HudaZainPhotonics.github.io/_pages/capabilities.md

 **Professional development and certifications**

-The following online courses support my work in research delivery, laboratory teaching, and responsible use of AI.
+The following online courses [Coursera] support my work in research delivery, laboratory teaching, and responsible use of AI.

 **Project management and research delivery**